The Sorceress' Revolt

 Chō Ran’s parents had tried to make him a eunuch when he was three, but they stopped the process after they had cut off the penis, since they felt sorry for him.
 This humiliation cast a shadow over Chō Ran’s life and character.
 He was naturally a calm person, but could sometimes act with ruthless brutality.
 Unlike Rai Ingyō, he had a dark complexion, a beard, and a deep voice.
 On the surface of things, he was a man, but he was a man who could not bring himself to sleep with a woman.
 He was unable to sleep too close to Ko Biji because of this.

 Rai Ingyō took a sip of some tea brought in by a servant girl.
-“The salt smugglers’ unity is greater than I imagined.
+“The salt smugglers’ sense of unity is stronger than I imagined.
 Ryū Gen is in hiding.”

 “I couldn’t catch Tanshi.”